rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 Rancher's hardware footprint depends on a number of factors, including:

- - Size of the managed infrastructure (eg. node count, cluster count).
+ - Size of the managed infrastructure (e.g., node count, cluster count).
- - Complexity of the desired access control rules (eg. `RoleBinding` object count).
+ - Complexity of the desired access control rules (e.g., `RoleBinding` object count).
- - Number of workloads (eg. Kubernetes deployments, Fleet deployments).
+ - Number of workloads (e.g., Kubernetes deployments, Fleet deployments).
- - Usage patterns (eg. subset of functionality actively used, frequency of use, number of concurrent users).
+ - Usage patterns (e.g., subset of functionality actively used, frequency of use, number of concurrent users).

 Since there are a high number of influencing factors that may vary over time, the requirements listed here should be understood as reasonable starting points that work well for most use cases.
-Nevertheless, your use case may have  higher or lower requirements.
-For enquiries about a specific scenario please [contact Rancher](https://rancher.com/contact/) for further guidance.
+Nevertheless, your use case may have different requirements.
+For inquiries about a specific scenario please [contact Rancher](https://rancher.com/contact/) for further guidance.

 In particular, requirements on this page are subject to typical use assumptions, which include:
  - Under 60 thousand total Kubernetes resources, per type.